 “What about you?
 You’re not very generous with the information, Elena.”
 I placed an obvious emphasis on her name.

 She shrugged.
 “Einstein once said, ‘There are only two ways to live your life.
 One is as though nothing were a miracle.
 The other is as though everything is a miracle.’
-If you substitute the word adventure for miracle, I guess you have my basic philosophy.
-So many people spend their time moaning about what they did or didn’t do in the past.
+If you substitute the word ‘adventure’ for ‘miracle’, I guess you have my basic philosophy.
+People spend their time moaning about what they did or didn’t do in the past.
 Then they worry what’ll happen if they do something in the present.”

 We continued to chat for about two hours.
 She revealed nothing of herself in that time except the places, the music, and the movies she enjoyed.
 We both marveled how Woody Allen had created “Annie Hall.”

 “It’s such a brilliant screenplay,” she said.
-“How did he make something so complex appear so casual.
+“He made something so complex appear so casual.
 Once, I remember reading that creativity is doing without thinking.
-Woody must have blacked out when he wrote that one.
-God, it has to be getting late if I’m getting philosophical.
-I’d better go.
-Big day tomorrow.”
+Woody must have blacked out when he wrote that one.”

 I hesitated an instant too long.